Here are several miscellaneous parameters.

 Define this macro for systems like AIX, where the linker discards

-object files that are not referenced from main
+object files that are not referenced from main and uses export

 lists.

-bool TARGET_CANNOT_MODIFY_JUMPS_P (void) | Target Hook |
+| bool TARGET_CANNOT_MODIFY_JUMPS_P (void) | Target Hook |

 This target hook returns true past the point in which new jump